Latest News

 India's NSE IPO, which has been delayed for years, brings $2.6 billion to top investors

-Investors ranging from Indian state-owned banks?to Singapore’s sovereign wealth fund and Canada’s national pension manager will reap $2.6 billion in windfalls as India’s National Stock Exchange (NSE), moves forward with its long-awaited listing.
+Investors ranging from India's state-owned banks to Singapore's sovereign fund to Canada's national pension manager will reap a windfall of $2.6 billion as India's National Stock Exchange moves forward with its long-awaited listing.

 The listing will consist of a pure sale, where existing shareholders offer to sell approximately 6% equity in the exchange.
 No new equity is raised.